OpenNews/opennews-website/what/conferences/mozfest/index.md

 Participants can [register now](https://www.eventbrite.com/e/opennews-journalism-tech-unconference-tickets-37647279025).
 Many of the sessions will be scheduled that morning, but we've confirmed a few sessions in advance as well!
 They include:

+* François de Montremy of Vogue International talking about the opportunities and challenges engaging with teens through visual storytelling
 * Emily Goligoski and Sanne Blauw discussing [The Membership Puzzle Project](https://membershippuzzle.org/) and membership strategies for news
 * Amanda Hickman and Kevin O'Gorman talking about security in the newsroom and the [guide they're working on](https://source.opennews.org/articles/training-colleagues-digital-security/) to make it easier if you're the default security trainer in your newsroom, plus they want your feedback
 * Megan Lucero of [The Bureau Local](https://www.thebureauinvestigates.com/projects/the-bureau-local) talking about local collaborations